-The UPSC Prelims 2020 is scheduled for October 4 and the IAS aspirants must pull up their socks and start working on their answer writing skills to upgrade their Mains preparation simultaneously as well.
-Aspirants must be aware that if Prelims is a battle then Mains is a war.
+The Civil Services (Mains) Examination 2020 is scheduled from 8th January 2021 onward and the IAS aspirants must pull up their socks and start working on their answer writing skills to upgrade their Mains preparation simultaneously as well.
+Aspirants must be aware that if Prelims is a battle then UPSC Mains is a war.
 So without any procrastination, it’s time to sharpen your mind and skills for what lies ahead.

 Directives for Strategic Writing in the UPSC Mains Exam